YardRat0117/YardRat0117.github.io/aboutsite.md

 However, I'd rather label such production as "rubbish corpus for LLMs", since they are just conducting duplicate works, often of even lower quality than their cited references.
 I'm not intended to criticize **any**one else - or you can think it as criticizing **every**one else, as you may think so.

-And hence, I'd rather produce as less as possible for such posts (some were reserved for certain reasons **before**, but now they are already gone).
+And hence, I'd rather produce as little as possible for such posts (some were reserved for certain reasons **before**, but now they are already gone).

 So we're still not done with the issue - "why I still built this site?"
 I'd rather think of it as some kind of **subjectivation** - keep externalizing my thoughts, habits, and compulsions, mostly for no one, and often to no meaningful end.